Deep Cleaning or Root Planning

 Hormonal changes – make the gums more sensitive, making gingivitis easier to develop. ·

 Medications – there are numerous prescription, herbal and over-the-counter medications that reduce the flow of saliva.
 Without sufficient amount of saliva, the mouth becomes more vulnerable to infections such as gum disease.

 Other illnesses – Disease such as HIV/AIDS makes the body more susceptible to infections, also the medications used to manage such diseases also can negatively affect the health of the gums. · Poor Diet – diets high in sugar causes the build-up of plaque

 Some patients may be required to come back for a two phase deep clean, Why?

-If you present with a combination of one or more of the following signs including extensive tartar build up, puffy inflamed gums, bleeding heavy staining, bone loss or tooth mobility, our Oral Health Therapist may recommend you come back for an additional specialised hygiene appointment.
-As you may require more time, care and additional tailored steps to bring your gums & teeth back to optimum health.
+If you present with a combination of one or more of the following signs including very extensive tartar build up, puffy and inflamed gums, bleeding heavy staining, bone loss or tooth mobility, our Oral Health Therapist may recommend you come back for an additional specialised hygiene appointment.
+As you could require more time, care and additional tailored steps to bring your gums & teeth back to optimum health.
 This two phase appointment will provide you with a deep clean option to bring your gums completely back to health.
 A deep clean is performed over 2 separate visits (1 hour each), which is cleaning of tartar build-up below the gum-line along the root surface.
 If you present with heavy staining, an air flow polishing treatment will be included to combat tough stains.